GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 ![](/Img/DaisyKnob.JPG)

 1. Wire the first terminal to Ground
-2. Wire the middle terminal to pin 21
+2. Wire the middle terminal to Pin 21
-3. Wire the last terminal to pin 38
+3. Wire the last terminal to Pin 38

 This circuit will take in voltage and will change it depending on the position of the knob.